ipfs/js-ipfs/examples/circuit-relaying/README.md

 The two options we're looking for are `DisableRelay` and `EnableRelayHop`.
 We want the former (`DisableRelay`) set to `false` and the latter (`EnableRelayHop`) to `true`, just like in the example above.
 That should set our go node as a relay.

 We also need to make sure our go node can be dialed from the browser.
 For that, we need to enable a transport that both the browser and the go node can communicate over.
-We will use the web sockets transport, although there are others that can be used, such as `webrtc-star` and `websocket-star`.
+We will use the web sockets transport, although there are others that can be used, such as `webrtc-star` and `stardust`.
 To enable the transport and set the interface and port we need to edit the `~/.ipfs/config` one more time.
 Let's find the `Swarm` array and add our desired address there.
 I picked `/ip4/0.0.0.0/tcp/4004/ws` because it is a port I know is not being used by anything on my machine, but we can also use port `0` so that the OS chooses a random available port for us — either one should work.

 ```json
   "Swarm": [